4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/05.1-Loop_Array/README.md

 # `05.1` Loop an array

-In this exercise you will be looping an array from scratch.
-If you need a refresher, please take 6 minutes to watch this video on [how to loop an array](https://www.youtube.com/watch?v=24Wpg6njlYI).
+In this exercise, you will be looping an array from scratch.

 ## 📝 Instructions: